nocalhost/nocalhost.github.io/docs/config/config-dev.md

 - **No preset:** if you do not set the DevImage, Nocalhost will ask you to enter the image name or URL.

 :::tip DevImage
 `image` accepts image name or URL.
-If you enter the image name, Nocalhost will pull the specify image from [Docker Hub](https://hub.docker.com/).
+If you enter the image name, Nocalhost will pull the specified image from [Docker Hub](https://hub.docker.com/).
 Or you can use your own private image library, e.g. `codingcorp-docker.pkg.coding.net/nocalhost/dev-images/python:3.7.7-slim-productpage`
 :::

 <figure className="img-frame">